Pycord-Development/pycord/docs/api/enums.rst

     .. attribute:: dropdown

         The options will appear in a dropdown (similar to select menus), but without the description displayed.
+This is **enforced** if there are more than 12 options in the prompt.

 .. class:: OnboardingMode